cultpenguin/sippi-all/README.md

 `mps_genesim`.

-# Running MPS algorithms
+## Running MPS algorithms
-The MPS algorithms are run from the commandline using a parameter filename as an argument.
-If no argument is give, the deafault parameter file is assumed to the be name of the simulation algorithm appended with '.txt'.
+The MPS algorithms are run from the command line prompt using a parameter filename as an argument - if there is no argument file, the default parameter file is assumed to the be name of the simulation algorithm appended with `.txt`.

 Therefore
 ```